zotero-chinese/styles/tests/styles/458hunan-university-note/test.md

 <sup>94</sup> Yousafzai M. We are displaced: My journey and stories from refugee girls around the world.
 2016<br>
 <sup>95</sup> Perkins D. <i>The good place</i> ends its remarkable second season with irrational hope, unexpected gifts, and a smile. <a href="https://www.avclub.com/the-good-place-ends-its-remarkable-second-season-with-i-1822649316">https://www.avclub.com/the-good-place-ends-its-remarkable-second-season-with-i-1822649316</a>, 2018-02-01<br>
 <sup>96</sup> Somewhere else<br>
-<sup>97</sup> Yoo J, Miyamoto Y, Rigotti A, Ryff C. Linking positive affect to blood lipids: A cultural perspective<br>
+<sup>97</sup> Yoo J, Miyamoto Y, Rigotti A, Ryff C. Linking positive affect to blood lipids: A cultural perspective.
+Department of Psychology, University of Wisconsin-Madison, 2016<br>
-<sup>98</sup> O’Shea M. Understanding proactive behavior in the workplace as a function of gender<br>
+<sup>98</sup> O’Shea M. Understanding proactive behavior in the workplace as a function of gender.
+Department of Management, University of Kansas, 2018<br>
-<sup>99</sup> Lippincott T, Poindexter E K. Emotion recognition as a function of facial cues: Implications for practice<br>
+<sup>99</sup> Lippincott T, Poindexter E K. Emotion recognition as a function of facial cues: Implications for practice.
+Department of Psychology, University of Washington, 2019<br>
 <sup>100</sup> Leuker C, Samartzidis L, Hertwig R, Pleskac T J. When money talks: Judging risk and coercion in high-paying clinical trials.
 PsyArXiv, 2018<br>
 <sup>101</sup> Stults-Kolehmainen M A, Sinha R. The effects of stress on physical activity and exercise.
 PubMed Central, 2015<br>
 <sup>102</sup> Ho H K. Teacher preparation for early childhood special education in Taiwan.
 ERIC, 2014<br>